Nancy Jo Sales: Career

 Sales worked as a reporter for People magazine in 1994.
 She was hired as a contributing editor at New York magazine and in 1999 as a contributing editor at Harper's Bazaar.
 She became a writer for Vanity Fair in 2000.

 At Vanity Fair, she wrote a profile of reality television star Kate Gosselin that won a 2010 Mirror Award for best profile in digital media.
 A 2011 Vanity Fair article called "The Quaid Conspiracy" won a Front Page Award for Best Magazine Feature.
 Her 2013 book The Bling Ring: How A Gang of Fame-Obsessed Teens Ripped Off Hollywood and Shocked the World recounts the true story behind the Sofia Coppola film The Bling Ring, which was based on a 2010 Vanity Fair piece by Sales, "The Suspects Wore Louboutins".
 In 2016 she published American Girls: Social Media and the Secret Lives of Teenagers.
 Sales is also a filmmaker and producer.
 In 2018 her documentary film Swiped: Hooking Up in the Digital Age, aired on HBO.

+Her American Girls: Social Media and the Secret Lives of Teenagers, published in 2016, explores how social media complicates and exacerbates the difficulties that girls and young women have to navigate as they grow up in a world already full of double standards and unfair expectations.

 Her 1999 New York article "The Baby Dinner" was optioned by Working Title Films for use as a film, and her 2007 Vanity Fair piece about the double suicide of artist-filmmakers Jeremy Blake and Theresa Duncan was also optioned for a film, with a script written by Bret Easton Ellis but did not come to fruition.